-Multiple lava flows from the ongoing Kilauea volcano eruption have covered parts of this road on May 20, 2018.
+From the author: A massive lava flow from the ongoing Kilauea volcano eruption continues to inundate many parts of this road since May 20, 2018.
 The entire Red Road is now inaccessible and unsafe for sightseeing.
-(Updated as of May 29, 2018)
+(Updated as of July 12, 2018)

 Wild and Scenic Red Road